Gavin Sheets Player Props: White Sox vs. Yankees

 Gavin Sheets At The Plate

-- Sheets is hitting .236 with two doubles, seven home runs and 15 walks.
+- Sheets has two doubles, seven home runs and 15 walks while hitting .236.

+- In 54.3% of his 46 games this season, Sheets has picked up at least one hit.
+He's also had four multi-hit games.

-- Sheets has an RBI in 12 of 46 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in five contests.
+- In 12 games this season (26.1%), Sheets has picked up an RBI, and in five of those games (10.9%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.